hruzgar/TubeScriptCopy/README.md

 **And there is! (a better solution)**

-This userscript will do that all of the manual work for you with the click of a single (nicely designed) button!
+This userscript will do all of the manual work for you with the click of a single (nicely designed) button!

 ### So how does it work?